 Although it is probably most famous for being the sauce used in Huevos Rancheros, this is one of the most versatile of the basic Mexican cooking sauces.
-Ranchera Sauce is delicious mixed in with shredded chicken, beef, or pork, works great as a sauce for cooked veggies, and can even be poured on a hamburger or hot dog.
+Ranchera Sauce (aka Salsa Ranchera) is delicious mixed in with shredded chicken, beef, or pork; it works great as a sauce for cooked veggies and can even be poured on a hamburger or hot dog.

 Add the oregano, ground chile (if using), and salt to taste; simmer for about 5 more minutes.

-As a “dipping sauce” for breadsticks or crispy chicharrones (pork cracklings)
+- Ranchera sauce can function as a dipping sauce for breadsticks or crispy chicharrones (pork cracklings).

-With sour cream as a topping for a baked potato
+- Combine with sour cream as a topping for a baked potato.

-Added to a simple chicken, vegetable, or pasta soup
+- Can be added to a simple chicken, vegetable, or pasta soup.

-As a base sauce for a very Mexican pizza
+- Use as a base sauce for a very Mexican pizza.

-Mixed with shredded meat or chicken as a taco filling
+- Mix with shredded meat or chicken as a taco filling.

-As a dressing for steamed cauliflower (with or without cheese) or other cooked vegetables
+- Use as a dressing for steamed cauliflower (with or without cheese) or other cooked vegetables.